Mohamed Naguib: Military career

 In December 1931, Naguib was promoted to the rank of captain.
 He moved to the border patrol in Arish in 1934.
 He was part of the military committee that carried out the terms of the Anglo-Egyptian Treaty of 1936.
 In Khartoum, he founded a newspaper for the Egyptian Armed Forces in 1937, and he was promoted to the rank of major on 6 May 1938.

-Naguib tendered his resignation in protest following the Abdeen Palace incident of 1942.
-Naguib wrote in his autobiography that he had resigned since he had broken his oath of allegiance to the King by failing to prevent the British siege of the palace, but that Abdeen Palace officials thanked him for his actions regardless and refused to accept his resignation.
+Naguib tendered his resignation in protest following the 1942 Abdeen Palace incident.
+Naguib wrote in his autobiography that he had resigned because he had broken his oath of allegiance to the King by failing to prevent the British siege of the palace, but noted that Abdeen Palace officials thanked him for his actions regardless, and refused to accept his resignation.

 Naguib subsequently continued his upward trajectory through the hierarchy of the Egyptian military, achieving the rank of lieutenant colonel and the post of regional governor of the Sinai Peninsula in 1944.
-He took on leadership of the mechanized infantry of the Sinai in 1947, and was promoted to brigadier general in 1948.
+He took on leadership of the mechanized infantry of the Sinai in 1947 and was promoted to brigadier general in 1948.

 Naguib performed outstandingly during the 1948 Arab–Israeli War, where he was wounded seven times.
-For his service he was awarded the first military star of Fuad as well as the title of Bey.
-He was also subsequently awarded with the directorship of the Egyptian Military Academy, where he would ultimately encounter the members of the Free Officers movement.
+For his service, he was awarded the first military star of Fuad as well as the title of Bey.
+He was also subsequently appointed to the directorship of the Egyptian Military Academy, where he would ultimately encounter the members of the Free Officers movement.